jessecaj/DSC590-1/README.md

 # DSC590-1
-DSC 590 - COVID-19 recession independent study, part 1
+DSC 590 - COVID-19 Recession Independent Study, Part 1: Zip Code Level

 This is a project I completed as part of a grant from the Robert Wood Johnson Foundation and TransUnion to analyze the effects of the covid recession on different socioeconomic groups in the state of New York at the zip code level.